lvh/exponent/docs/auth.rst

 .. py:module:: exponent.auth.common

 Users are uniquely identified by a user identifier.
-User identifiers are random strings of sufficient length (320 bits worth of entropy).
+User identifiers are random strings of sufficient length, so that they can't be guessed.
 Authentication mechanisms, like all other commands, only use this identifier to refer to a user.

 Users are created by calling the ``CreateUser`` command.